neuralmagic/deepsparse/docs/llms/README.md

 We have also made a 50% sparse-quantized MPT-7B fine-tuned on the [Dolly-HHRLHF](https://huggingface.co/datasets/mosaicml/dolly_hhrlhf) instruction tuning dataset [available on SparseZoo](zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none).

-***Caution: these models drop signficiant accuracy on general LLM evaluation tasks OpenLLM leaderboard*** and are meant to serve as demonstrations.
+***These models drop accuracy on general LLM evaluation tasks OpenLLM leaderboard*** and are meant to serve as demonstrations.

 We can run inference on these models with the following:
 ```python